Lecturer in Civil Engineering

-- Copy of your PhD degree certificate; and
+- Copy of candidate’s PhD degree certificate; and

-- Copy of your Google Scholar H-index with publications sorted by year.
+- Copy of candidate’s Google Scholar H-index with publications sorted by year.

 ECU is a diverse and inclusive workplace reflecting the differences in society.
 Specific strategies and initiatives are in place to address underrepresentation of specific groups.
 Applications are encouraged from suitably qualified people from all backgrounds.
 Aboriginal and Torres Strait Islander people are strongly encouraged to apply.